 If this is your first time using App Layering

-If this is your first time using App Layering and you want to create App Layering Layers using a vSphere VM, you will need a vSphere connector.
-If you are also publishing Layered Images to vSphere, you can create a connector configuration for each of your publishing locations as well.
+If this is your first time using App Layering and you want to create layers using a vSphere virtual machine, you will need a vSphere connector.
+If you are also publishing layered images to vSphere, you can create a connector configuration for each of your publishing locations as well.

 When creating a layer and publishing a layered image, you can select a connector configuration.
 If you don’t yet have the right connector configuration for the task, you can create one by clicking New on the Connector wizard tab (details below),or by proceeding to System tab > Connectors > Add Connector Configuration in App Layering.